AfonsoMachado/flappy-bird/README.md

 # flappy-bird
- implementation of the flappy bird game using HTML and CSS
+ implementation of the flappy bird game using HTML, CSS and Javascript